sonnny/picow_ble_nordic_spp/README.md

   I have tested this with nRF Connect for Mobile (android app) from Google Playstore also I have tested this with flutter app, source available here --> http://pinoysa.us/picow_ble after installing the flutter app make sure you allow location permission by going to settings, apps, click on your app, click on permissions and allow locations

+  You need to edit CMakeLists.txt to reflect your own environment settings.

   Troubleshooting - try the forum --> https://forums.raspberrypi.com/viewforum.php?f=145&sid=1f7ed8f7d8fdb3b9413e41d17b5ea206